actualbudget/docs/docs/budgeting/envelope-budgeting.md

 **Example:** Let’s say your annual insurance costs are € 2 400.
 Instead of scrambling to find this amount when the bill arrives, you can set aside € 200 each month.
-By the time the bill is due, you’ll have the totl amount saved and ready, avoiding the need to dip into savings or incur debt.
+By the time the bill is due, you’ll have the total amount saved and ready, avoiding the need to dip into savings or incur debt.